Take the Stress Out of Your Next Crucial Conversation

 The other person may want to bring in red herrings to support them and their case.
 As an example, if you want to get them to start showing up on time more often, don’t allow them to bring others into the conversation if they reply with lines like “Well James is late more often that I am.”

-When I do media training sessions I talk about ways to use “bridges” to bring the conversation back on track.
+When I do media training workshops, I talk about ways to use “bridges” to bring the conversation back on track.
 Bridges work great in difficult discussions too.
 Phrases like “This conversation isn’t about James, it’s about you”, or “What we’re focused on is your performance and not somebody else’s”.
 These are bridges that bring the discussion back to where you want it to be and not allow it to drift into the twilight zone.

 Wrap Up the Conversation With a Bow